Term vs. Whole Life Insurance: A Transparent Comparison

 For example, a healthy 35-year-old male might secure a $500,000 term policy for roughly $30 per month.
 That same individual would likely pay upwards of $450 per month for a whole life policy with the same face value.
 The disparity exists because the insurer is guaranteed to pay a claim on the whole life policy eventually, provided the premiums are maintained.

-Critical Friction Points: Where Policyholders Lose Money
+Where Policyholders Lose

 The primary pain point in the insurance market is the "lapse rate."
 Many consumers are up-sold into permanent policies they cannot afford long-term.
 When a policyholder realizes the premium is eating into their retirement contributions or mortgage payments, they stop paying.
 If a whole life policy lapses in its first 5–7 years, the policyholder often walks away with nothing, as early premiums are heavily weighted toward agent commissions and administrative costs.